5 Unexpected Beauty Spots In London’s Green Belt

 How to visit

-Connections into London are available from Epping, with the Epping Ongar Railway offering a scenic journey to Ongar.
+Connections to London are available from Epping, with the Epping Ongar Railway offering a scenic journey to Ongar.
 The villages are also easily accessible by car from the M25.

 Stay here